tmarrinan/status-tracker/README.md

 # Status Tracker
-Collaborative app to track the status of users (busy, stuck, finished)
+Collaborative app to track the status of users (done, busy, stuck)